murilolivorato/book_display/readme.md

 - Update Items
 - Delete Single Item
 - Delete Many Items
+- View Items
 - Search
 - Ajax Request with Axios
-- Validation with Laravel Request + Vue
+- Custom Validation with Laravel Request + Vue

+## TO START
+- Clone
+- Create tables with Migration
+- Seed  the Tables with DB Seed
+- Update with composer update

+## ACCESS
+This example is published in this address -
+<a href="http://144.202.33.87/books" targe="_self" > http://144.202.33.87/books </a>